Overview

 RDOs, Tour Days Off and the City of Residence

-When employees are assigned to a Job and the Production Schedule nominates a Tour Day Off, if employees are expected to be On-Call (and therefore holding themselves in Readiness) the TDO cannot be allocated as an RDO, even if the employee is in their City of Residence.
+When employees are assigned to a Job and the Production Schedule nominates a Tour Day Off, if employees are expected to be On-Call (and therefore holding themselves in Readiness) the TDO will not be allocated as an RDO, even if the employee is in their City of Residence.

 If, however, employees are not expected to be On-Call during a TDO the day may be scheduled as an RDO for Weekly employees when in their City of Residence and the Disconnect from Work policy applies.